mike-north/ember-cli-typescript/README.md

   * [Some `import`s don't resolve](#some-imports-dont-resolve)
   * [Type safety when invoking actions](#type-safety-when-invoking-actions)

+## Getting Help

+When seeking help, you should first consider what you need, and which aspect of the Ember+TypeScript ecosystem your issue pertains to.

+### 📚 Issues With Ember Type Definitions

+If you've found that some of the ember type information is missing things, or is incorrect in some way, please open an issue [here](https://github.com/mike-north/ember-cli-typescript/issues/new?template=ISSUE_TEMPLATE_TYPES.md&labels=%5Btypes%5D&title=[@types/ember]%20-%20-%3CYOUR_DESCRIPTION_HERE%3E)

+### ⚙️ Issues With Adding TypeScript Support To Apps and Addons

+### ✅ Issues With Static Analysis of TypeScript In Ember Apps and Addons

+- 💬 Slack
+- 🏗 Work In Progress

 ## Setup and Configuration

 To install or upgrade the addon, just run: